-For most evaluations of biophysical and biogeochemical cycles, we ran ED-2.2 for two sites in the Amazon where both eddy flux towers and forest inventories were available for a long period: the Guyaflux tower (5°17'N; 52°55'W) at Paracou, French Guiana (GYF; Bonal et al., 2008), and the Tapajos National Forest site (2°51'S; 54°58'W), located in central Amazon (TNF; Hutyra et al., 2008; Pyle et al., 2008).
-Both data sets underwent multiple-stage quality control; in addition, variables used as input for ED-2.2 were gap filled, following Longo (2014).
-Net ecosystem productivity (NEE) was processed using the approach by Hayek et al. (2018), which corrects flux bias due to lack of turbulence and turbulent-independent divergence of CO2.
+For most evaluations of biophysical and biogeochemical cycles, we ran ED-2.2 for two sites in the Amazon where both eddy flux towers and forest inventories were available for a long period: the Guyaflux tower (5°17' N, 52°55' W) at Paracou, French Guiana (GYF; Bonal et al., 2008), and the Tapajós National Forest site (2°51' S, 54°58' W), located in the central Amazon (TNF; Hutyra et al., 2008; Pyle et al., 2008).
+Both data sets underwent multiple-stage quality control.
+We used the meteorological variables measured at the eddy covariance tower sites to drive these ED-2.2 simulations.
+These variables included temperature, specific humidity, pressure, wind speed, incoming solar radiation, incoming longwave radiation, and precipitation.
+All meteorological variables used as inputs for ED-2.2 were gap-filled following Longo (2014).
+Net ecosystem exchange (NEE) was processed using the approach by Hayek et al. (2018b), which corrects flux bias due to lack of turbulence and turbulent-independent divergence of CO2.

-To ensure that model and observations at or near eddy covariance flux towers could be directly compared, and that the observed signal was strongly related to actual environment conditions, we aggregated the model results to polygon level hourly averages, and only used the model output for the time period when the each variable of interest was measured.
-Gross primary productivity (GPP) and ecosystem respiration ( $\dot{R}{\rm Eco}$ ) are not measured but statistically modeled, therefore we compared all times in which the net ecosystem productivity (NEE) could be estimated from tower observations.
-We also required that the 24-hour period preceding any given time had less than 24 gap filled values among all seven driver variables.
+To ensure that model and observations at or near eddy covariance flux towers could be directly compared, and that the observed signal was strongly related to actual environment conditions, we saved model outputs every hour and only used the model output for the hours when each variable of interest was measured.
+Gross primary productivity (GPP) and ecosystem respiration ( $\dot{R}{Eco}$ ) are not measured but statistically modeled from NEE; therefore, we compared all times in which NEE could be estimated from tower observations.
+We also required that the 24 h period preceding any given time had less than 24 gap-filled values among all seven driver variables.
+Finally, in ED-2.2, we solve fluxes for each local plant community (patch) within the area of interest (polygon).
+Since eddy covariance towers provide flux measurements and estimates that are representative of the entire plant community, to assess ED-2.2 results against the eddy covariance fluxes, we compared the tower estimates with the ED-2.2 polygon averages (i.e., area-weighted average of fluxes for all simulated patches).